Antony Armstrong-Jones, 1st Earl of Snowdon

 Antony Charles Robert Armstrong-Jones, 1st Earl of Snowdon (7 March 1930 – 13 January 2017), was a British photographer.
 He was best known internationally for his portraits of prominent cultural and political figures, many of which were published in Vogue, Vanity Fair, The Sunday Times Magazine, The Sunday Telegraph Magazine, and other major outlets.
 More than 280 of his photographs are held in the permanent collections of the National Portrait Gallery.
 Between 1968 and 1973, he directed several television documentaries and contributed to design and accessibility reforms.
 A committed advocate for disabled people, he helped shape policy and infrastructure across the United Kingdom.

-He married Princess Margaret, sister of Queen Elizabeth II, in 1960; he was created Earl of Snowdon the following year, and they divorced in 1978.
+In 1960, Armstrong-Jones married Princess Margaret, sister of Queen Elizabeth II, and was created Earl of Snowdon the following year.
+He and Princess Margaret eventually divorced in 1978.

 Early life

-Antony Charles Robert Armstrong-Jones was born on 7 March 1930 at Eaton Terrace in Belgravia, central London, the second child and only son of the Welsh barrister Ronald Armstrong-Jones (1899–1966) and his first wife, Anne Messel (later Countess of Rosse; 1902–1992).
-He was called "Tony" by his close relatives.
+Antony Charles Robert Armstrong-Jones was born on 7 March 1930 at 25 Eaton Terrace in Belgravia, central London, the second child and only son of the Welsh barrister Ronald Armstrong-Jones (1899–1966) and his first wife, Anne Messel (later Countess of Rosse; 1902–1992).
+He was called Tony by his close relatives.

 Armstrong-Jones's paternal grandfather was Sir Robert Armstrong-Jones, a Welsh psychiatrist.
 His paternal grandmother, Lady Armstrong-Jones (née Margaret Roberts), was one of the first 12 students at Somerville Hall (later Somerville College) in Oxford and was the daughter of the Welsh educationalist Sir Owen Roberts.
-Armstrong-Jones's mother's family was of German-Jewish descent.
+Armstrong-Jones's maternal grandfather's family was of German-Jewish descent.
 A maternal uncle was the stage designer Oliver Messel (1904–1978); a maternal great-grandfather was the Punch cartoonist Linley Sambourne (1844–1910); and his great-great-uncle Alfred Messel was a Berlin architect.
 Additionally, his great-great-grandmother, Frances Linley, was a first cousin of Elizabeth Linley, wife of Richard Brinsley Sheridan.

 Armstrong-Jones's parents divorced in early 1935, before his fifth birthday.
 His mother remarried later that year and had two more children.

 As a 16-year-old he contracted polio while on holiday in Wales; during the six months that he was in the Liverpool Royal Infirmary recuperating, the only visitor from his family was his sister Susan.
 The illness left him with a withered left leg, one inch shorter than the other, and a slight permanent limp.